 So what made Square one of the hottest payment startups of the decade?
 And how did they manage to maintain sky-high brand equity when their target audiences were going through a turbulent time?

-We’ve got the story — and marketing lessons other brands can apply in the deep dive.
+We’ve got the story — and brand management lessons other brands can apply in the deep dive.

 Square’s Success Story